dheeraj-br/random2/explain.md

 - eg: run `npm i eslint-plugin-promise eslint-config-airbnb-base --save-dev`
 - add plugin names under `plugin` key, config names under `extends` key
 - run `npx eslint .` to check for linting errors in "all" files
-- run `npx eslint . --fix` to update "all" files according to "linter's formatting" rules (?)
+- run `npx eslint . --fix` to update "all" files according to "linter's formatting" rules

 ---

 - prettier formatter must "turn off" eslint's formatting rules
-- add `eslint-config-prettier` to handle overriding
+- add `eslint-config-prettier` to turn off conflicting configs
 - run `npm install eslint-config-prettier --save-dev`
-- add config under extends key as the last option, so that it "turns off" other eslint configs as well
+- add 'prettier' config under `extends` key as the last option, so that it "turns off" other conflicting configs
-- installing plugins for prettier is not necessary as config contains them implicitly
+- now prettier takes over formatting, eslint only handles linting.
+- this turns off formatting hits in the editor aswell, to fix this:
+- add `eslint-plugin-prettier` to turn off conflicting plugins
+- add 'prettier' plugin under `plugins` key as the last option, so that it "turns off" other conflicting plugins
+- add `"prettier/prettier": "error"` under `rules`, this will configure eslint to display errors from prettier.
-- 'rules' in eslint overrides config 'extensions', we would need to remove conflicts with prettier.
+- 'rules' in eslint overrides 'extensions', we would need to remove conflicts with prettier.
 - run `npx eslint-config-prettier .\anyFile.ext` to check for eslint rules that conflict with prettier.
 - remove conflicting rules from .eslintrc.json